iterative/dvc.org/content/docs/dvclive/monitor_system.md

 - `system/gpu/usage (%)/<gpu_index>` - the average usage of the GPUs in
   percentage.
 - `system/vram/usage (%)/<gpu_index>` - the average space used in the virtual
-  memory of each GPU, express as percent of the total virtual memory available on the GPU.
+  memory of each GPU, expressed as percent of the total virtual memory available on the GPU.
 - `system/vram/usage (GB)/<gpu_index>` - the average space used in the virtual
-  memory of each GPU, express as gigabytes.
+  memory of each GPU, expressed as gigabytes.
 - `system/vram/total (GB)/<gpu_index>` - the total virtual memory available in
-  each GPU, express as gigabytes.
+  each GPU, expressed as gigabytes.

 The `<gpu_index>` is the index of the GPU.
 For example `system/gpu/usage (%)/0` tracks the usage of the first GPU.